 How Many Hours Should You Sleep?

-And sleeping just two or three hours to recover isn’t enough.
+And sleeping just two or three hours isn’t enough.
 The body needs a certain number of hours a day to rest, recover, and perform different metabolic and regenerative functions.
-Continue reading this article, and we are going to answer the question: How many hours should you sleep?
+In this article, we answer the question of How many hours should you sleep?

 Why do we sleep?